pegasusict/PLAT/README.md

 		   -l or --logage defines the age (in days) of logs to be purged, default=30 -t or --tmpage define how long temp files should be untouched before they are deleted, default=2
-		   -S or --emailsender defines the gmail account used for sending the logs -P or --emailpass defines the password for that account -R or --emailrecipient defines the recipient(s) of those emails -h or --help prints this message
+		   -h or --help prints this message

 		  	The options can be used in any order